Are you wondering “would I look good with blonde hair?”

 Your skin undertone refers to any underlying color beneath the surface of your skin that affects your overall hue.
 This isn’t to be confused with your skin tone, which refers to the surface skin color.
 While skin tone can change over time due to a variety of factors, your skin undertone remains constant.

-Everyone falls under one of three undertones: cool, warm, or neutral and many makeup companies will note that their products are for a particular undertone.
+Everyone falls under one of three undertones: cool, warm, or neutral.
 Skin with hints of blue or pink is often associated with a cool undertone, while a warm undertone refers to skin with a golden or peachy glow.
-If neither of these matches you, then you may have a neutral undertone.
+If neither of these matches you, you probably have a neutral undertone.

 What undertone am I?

 Determining your skin undertone is easy.
-In fact, here are two quick tests you can do to get a sense for your skin undertone and which colors suit you best:
+In fact, here are three quick tests you can do to get a sense for your skin undertone and which blonde hair colors suit you best:

 Test #1: Vein Color